Ice, water or steam: what powers the engine in your team?

 ICE, WATER OR STEAM- WHAT POWERS THE ENGINE IN YOUR TEAM?

-Understanding the make-up of your existing team will also help you to identify where the energy exists, and where it may be lacking.
+Understanding the makeup of your existing team will also help you identify where the energy exists and where it may be lacking.

-For businesses and teams that want to grow, they need energetic characters (and teams) to support that growth.
+Businesses and teams that want to grow need energetic characters (and teams) to support that growth.

 Importantly, over three decades of experience has helped us understand that for that growth to be successful, the team – and all individuals within it- need to take responsibility for the part they will have to play.

-Without taking that responsibility, individuals and teams are dependent on others, and we have found that this tends to drain energy from the organisation and holds them back.
+Without taking that responsibility, individuals and teams are dependent on others, and we have found that this tends to drain energy from the organisation and hold them back.

-If we use the metaphor of ice, water and steam, while they are the same element there is one that you would prefer to be powering an engine.
-The ice can get stuck more easily and is dependent on external factors, water is independent and flows, so in the right circumstances can support growth, and the steam provides the most amount of power.
+If we use the metaphor of ice, water, and steam, while they are the same element, there is one that you would prefer to power an engine.
+Ice can get stuck more easily and is dependent on external factors.
+Water is independent and flows, so in the right circumstances, it can support growth, and steam provides the most power.
 It is the same for teams.
 Let’s compare three different teams.

 COMPARING THREE DIFFERENT TEAMS

-Firstly, a team of dependent people, by their nature, rely on each other- and in that case, no one in the team has what is needed to support the growth of the group.
-In our experience, these teams struggle- one reason being a lack of leadership.
+Firstly, a team of dependent people, by their nature, rely on each other—and in that case, no one in the team has what is needed to support the group’s growth.
+In our experience, these teams struggle—one reason being a lack of leadership.

-Thinking of a team with a mix of dependent and independent people, the dependant people tend to rely on the independent people.
-This tends to be unsustainable in the long-run, because the independent people eventually get frustrated by the dependant people not taking responsibility.
+When considering a team with a mix of dependent and independent people, the dependent people tend to rely on the independent people.
+This tends to be unsustainable in the long run because the independent people eventually get frustrated by the dependent people’s failure to take responsibility.

 Finally, a team made up of independent people generally provides the foundations for a perfect team.
 Everyone contributes towards the growth and direction of the group, and this is interdependence.

-Perfect teams, therefore, are either interdependent (full of independent people) or have independent people nurturing and moving others forward towards independence.
+Therefore, perfect teams are either interdependent (full of independent people) or have independent people who nurture and move others towards independence.

 PERFECT TEAMS START WITH KNOWING YOURSELF:

 The concept of ‘knowing yourself’ dates back to Greek philosophy.
-Aristotle said that “knowing yourself is the beginning of all wisdom” and Socrates is said to have coined the phrase “know thyself”.
+Aristotle said that “knowing yourself is the beginning of all wisdom”, and Socrates coined the phrase “know thyself”.

 The co-founders of our newest client recently explained to us that most of their team were dependent people, who relied on them and their fellow team members.
 The co-founders want to have more independent people in their teams, especially those leading the business.